1.9/5

 Best-in-class

-• Anthropic is the only developer to commit to running a suite of evaluations on their systems every three months, enabling them to avoid surprises from post-training enhancement improvements.
+- Anthropic is the only developer to commit to running a suite of evaluations on their systems every six months, enabling them to limit surprises from post-training enhancement improvements.

 Highlights